Fun Family Lockdown Activities

 Lockdown may be easing slightly in the UK, but it is certainly not all back to normal and I for one have been running out of ways to entertain these kids that doesn’t really involve going anywhere.
-There are only so many times we can go to the park or the gardens of a National Trust property, how ever beautiful… I also know that for many of you in other parts of the world you are still very much locked down!
+There are only so many times we can go to the park or the gardens of a National Trust property, how ever beautiful… I also know that for many of you in other parts of the world you are still very much locked down so I wanted to share some ideas that have been making life easier around here!

 POST CONTAINS AFFILIATE LINKS